vonschau/next-routes/README.md

 ## Manage your multi-language routes with Next.js, easily

-Based on [Next-Routes](https://github.com/fridays/next-routes) and [next-routes-with-locale](https://github.com/vonschau/next-routes-with-locale) the main changes is:
+Based on [Next-Routes](https://github.com/fridays/next-routes) and [next-routes-with-locale](https://github.com/vonschau/next-routes-with-locale) the main changes are:
 * Ability to add routes by forcing the presence of the initial language of the route
 * Improved route management
 * improved coverage and tests